 This subsection extends all three asymmetries---temporal, epistemic, and regulatory---beyond our four focal platforms to the full set of 19 DSA-designated services, demonstrating that the accountability paradox is systemic rather than platform-specific.

 Our broader survey of all 19 DSA-designated services (17 VLOPs and 2 VLOSEs) reveals systemic patterns (Table~\ref{tab:vlop_analysis}).
 No platform met our ``good actor'' threshold: research access at cost parity with commercial access, transparent and timely application processing, access to algorithmic amplification metrics, and meaningful longitudinal historical data.
 These benchmark criteria are our evaluative standard rather than requirements stated verbatim in the DSA.
-Non-VLOPs like Mastodon and Bluesky demonstrate transparency-compatible architectures are technically feasible, suggesting VLOP restrictions reflect business choices rather than technical constraints.
+Non-VLOPs, such as Mastodon and Bluesky, demonstrate that transparency-compatible architectures are technically feasible, suggesting that VLOP restrictions reflect business choices rather than technical constraints.

-Cross-jurisdictionally, the EU AI Act approaches research access indirectly through high-risk AI system requirements, with key obligations applying from August 2026 and some phasing in through August 2027.
+Cross-jurisdictionally, the EU AI Act indirectly approaches research access through high-risk AI system requirements, with key obligations applying from August 2026 and some phasing in through August 2027.
 The UK Online Safety Act encourages research access with limited enforcement.
 The AI Act's interaction with DSA obligations for VLOPs deploying AI systems remains an evolving area of regulatory interpretation.